NautilusTrader

 Binary markets

-The OwnOrderBook::combined_with_opposite method handles this transformation, merging your orders from both sides into a single view:
+The OwnOrderBook::combined_with_opposite method handles this transformation, merging orders from both outcome instruments into a view for the first book:

 let yes_own = own_yes_book